draydeer/compromise/readme.md

 obj === set(obj, 'a.b', 2); // false, result of operation = {a: {b: 2}, c: 2}
 ```

-*setPatch* - generates patch that must be applied above the initial data.
+*setPatch* - generates patch (difference) which should be applied above the initial data.

 Returns object with the new key if new value differs from old value.